1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 ### V-Slot Wheels Position
 The x-axis gantry is moved along the z-axis aluminum profile driven by the z-axis lead screw, guided by v-slot wheels.
 They run in the v-slot of the z-axis profiles and therefore they should sit in a good position.
 Means, they shouldn't sit too tight in the V-slot but also not too loose - they should be able to roll and move freely, but they shouldn't be too far away from the profile which would lead to instability.
 You can adjust the roller tension by turning the eccentric nut of the wheel which moves the wheels either towards or away from the aluminum profile.
-Not all of the wheels have eccentric nuts though as the following picture shows, only the two wheels (one at each side) which are facing the inner side (towards the bed) do have an eccentric nut.
+Not all of the wheels have eccentric nuts though as the following picture shows, only the two wheels (one at each side) which are facing the inner side of the frame (towards the bed) do have an eccentric nut.

 ![](../assets/images/x-axis_left-side-nut_web.jpg)

 ![](../assets/images/x-axis_knob_nut_web.jpg)

 However, you might face the problem that you just can't get all of the three wheels at each side to touch the aluminum frame as they should.
 So if you need to adjust the position of the wheels using the eccentric nuts, you might encouter the problem that e.g. the inner wheel and the lower wheel on the outside may sit in the v-slot really nice, but that the third wheel (the upper one on the outside in this example) isn't even touching the aluminum and can be spinned in the air.
+This also leads to a wobbly x-axis gantry, as you'll most likely be able to move the right part (the side without the lead screw) up and down a bit.
-Whatever you'll try with the eccentric nut of the wheel of the inside (because there's only this one), you won't be able to achieve that all of the three wheels touch the aluminum and sit in the slot like they should.
+Whatever you'll try with the eccentric nut of the wheel of the inside (because there's only this one), you won't be able to achieve that all of the three wheels touch the aluminum and sit in the slot like they should, as the eccentric nut only changes the position of the inner wheel towards the frame.
 So - what to do?
-Well, there's a trick, which directly leads us to the process of tramming the x-axis gantry.
-Please see the expandable violet textbox in the next section to read about how to do so.
+Well, there's a trick, which directly leads us to the process of [tramming the x-axis gantry](#tramming-the-x-axis-gantry).